maddiewaldie/Computer-Science-A-2018-2019-/README.md

 ## Naming Conventions
 > This section goes over the naming conventions for different aspects of code in this repository.
 ### Variables
 The naming of variables is always in camel case, rather than using underscores.
+Make sure the first letter of a variable is lowercase.

+### Method Names
+Just like variables, the naming of methods is always in camel case, rather than using underscores.
+Make sure the first letter of a variable is uppercase.